i-doit/knowledge-base/docs/en/installation/manual-installation/debian11.md

 ### MariaDB

-To ensure that MariaDB delivers good performance and can be operated securely, you should not only follow our instructions, but also inform yourself further.
-Starting with a secure installation where the recommendations should be followed.
-In addition, the user **root** should be given a secure password.
+Only a few steps are necessary to guarantee that MariaDB provides a good performance and safe operation.
+However, you should pay meticulous attention to details and carry out these steps precisely.
+This starts with a secure installation and you should follow the recommendations accordingly.
+The **root** user should receive a secure password:

 ```shell
 sudo mysql_secure_installation